official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 changes significantly, be revised.

-136

-The Report of the Iraq Inquiry875.
-A government must prepare for a range of scenarios, not just the best case, and should not assume that it will be able to improvise.
+875. A government must prepare for a range of scenarios, not just the best case, and should not assume that it will be able to improvise.

 876. Where the UK is the junior partner and is unable during planning or